AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

 - renamed ``spacecraftDynamics`` to :ref:`spacecraftSystem`, and renamed the associated ``spacecraft`` to ``spacecraftUnit()``.
 - renamed ``spacecraftPlus()`` to be now simply :ref:`spacecraft`
 - renamed ``fswModuleTemplate()`` to be :ref:`cModuleTemplate`.
 This makes this naming consistent with the new :ref:`cppModuleTemplate`.
+- renamed `rwMotorVoltageInterface` to :ref:`motorVoltageInterface`.
+This motor model can be used for both RW and hinged panel devices.